nagasudhirpulla/taming_python/blog/skills/datetime_library.md

 curTime = dt.datetime.now()
 print(curTime)

-# create a datetime from a specific date, say 10th May 2020 15 Hrs, 22 mins, 40 secs
+# create a datetime from a specific date time, say 10th May 2020 15 Hrs, 22 mins, 40 secs
 t1 = dt.datetime(2020, 5, 10, 15, 22, 40)

+# create a datetime from a specific date only, say 10th May 2020
+t2 = dt.datetime(2020, 5, 10)
+print(t2)

 ```